Should I go to a bank or use the services of a mortgage broker?

 For a bank to be successful in the wholesale channel, it must compete with other wholesale lenders to obtain the loans originated by mortgage brokers.

 Banks and investors may choose to offer their approved brokers lower rates, no overlays, faster approvals or niche programs that other lenders may not offer, in order to win their business.
-They do this because they have to, if they want to be competitive in the wholesale channel.
+They have to do this to be competitive in the wholesale channel.

 Banks realize that, even though they offer a lower interest rate to brokers, they still make more money from each loan they get from brokers than from their own retail operations.